tghcastro/kubernets-developers-core-concepts/README.md

 ## About

-Content from Pluralsigh's course "Kubernetes for Developers: Core Concepts"
+Content from Pluralsigh's course "Kubernetes for Developers: Core Concepts" and [Kubernetes's GitHub](https://github.com/kubernetes/examples)

 ### Types of Probe